turboderp/exllamav2/README.md

 # ExLlamaV2

-This is a very early release of ExLlamaV2, an inference library for running local LLMs on modern consumer GPUs.
+This is a very initial release of ExLlamaV2, an inference library for running local LLMs on modern consumer GPUs.

 It still needs a lot of testing and tuning, and a few key features are not yet implemented.
+Don't be surprised if things are a bit broken to start with, as almost all of this code is completely new and only tested on a few setups so far.

 ## Overview of differences compared to V1